-If you have acreage, and particularly livestock, fences are probably on your mind…either mending or building.
-Running a fence over acres or even miles successfully requires thought, planning and effort.
+If you have acreage, and particularly livestock, mending and building fences are always on your mind.
+Running a fence over a span of acres or even miles requires thought, planning and effort.

-If you’re new to fence building, a terrific first step is to head to your local Coastal store and seek out one of our building and fence specialists.
-With their experience and expertise they’ll ask you the appropriate questions to help you decide what materials are best suited for your project.
+If you’re new to fence building, a terrific first step is to head to your local Coastal and seek out one of our building and fence specialists.
+Our employees understand how to build a sturdy fence, including help with layout and design as well as material needs.
+Or fill out the Direct Sales Quote form and tell us about your project.
+Our pros will help you decide what materials are best suited for your project, how much you need, and get you a quote.

 Materials & Tools

 - Wire.
-The kind will depend on the kind of fence you want.
-Choices include barbed, field fence, horse fence, electric, woven, high-tensile (coated or uncoated), vinyl fencing and specialty fencing (like chain-link or hog wire).
+The type will depend on the kind of fence you want.
+Choices include barbed, field fence, horse fence, electric, high-tensile (coated or uncoated), vinyl fencing and specialty fencing (like chain-link or Cattle panels).

 - T-posts (metal) or wooden posts, depending on your needs.

-- Post-Pounder or Post Hole digger (manual – by hand or gas-powered – much easier).
+- Post-Driver or Post Hole digger (manual – by hand or gas-powered).

 - Wire strainers, fasteners.